On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Exploring the Transferability of Bias Mitigation Effects

-To evaluate the AAE dialect bias on FDCL and DWMW, given the sparsity of AAE examples in the datasets and the noisy outputs of AAE classifier~\citep{Blodgett2016DemographicDV}, we expect the in-domain FPRD metrics to be noisy.
-Therefore, following our approach for evaluating FPR for hate speech classifiers, we incorporate the BROD~\citep{Blodgett2016DemographicDV} dataset, which is a large unlabeled collection of twitter posts written by AAE speakers.
-We sample $20k$ examples, written by AAE speakers with above $80\%$ confidence.
-Following~\cite{Xia2020DemotingRB}, since only small portion of texts are hateful, abusive and spam, we treat all twitter posts from the dataset as \textit{normal}, and report the accuracy (which equals 1-FPR) on the dataset, noted as BROD Acc.
+\textbf{AAVE Dialect Bias Metrics.} Given the sparsity of AAVE examples in the datasets and the noisy outputs of AAVE classifier~\citep{Blodgett2016DemographicDV}, we expect the in-domain FPRD metrics to be noisy.
+Therefore, following~\citet{Xia2020DemotingRB}, we incorporate the BROD~\citep{Blodgett2016DemographicDV} dataset, which is a large unlabeled collection of Twitter posts written in l.
+Since in practice only a small portion of texts are toxic or spam, we treat all examples from BROD as \textit{normal}, and report the accuracy (which equals $1-$FPR) on the dataset.